STARTcloud/armor/docs/api/index.md

 # API Reference
 {: .no_toc }

-The Armor Frontend API provides comprehensive RESTful endpoints for user management, organization control, and server configuration.
-This API handles authentication, authorization, and configuration management for the Armor web interface.
+The Armor REST API provides comprehensive endpoints for file management, authentication, and system operations.
+This API supports multiple authentication methods and offers complete file operations with real-time collaboration features.

 ## Table of contents
 {: .no_toc .text-delta }